TaskarCenterAtUW/TDEI-auth-n-z/README.md

 # Introduction

-Authentication/Authorization API, this API is responsible any service related to the authentication and authorization of the user like authenticating the users, issuing the access/refresh tokens, api keys, validating the permissions for the users.
+Authentication/Authorization API, this API is responsible for any service related to the authentication and authorization of the user, like authenticating the users, issuing the access/refresh tokens, api keys, validating the permissions for the users.

 ## System flow diagram